vhcoder/gatsby-ya-bootstrap-starter/README.md

 Kick off your project with this boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
 This was based on the default starter but has taken an opinionated approach to building a layout and laying out the navbar using react-bootstrap.

+ In addition it uses bootswatch to help you come up with some themes.
+The default in this starter uses Sandstone.
+Read below to configure this.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start